Yimaia

-Yimaia is a extinct genus of Ginkgoalean tree, and the only member of the family Yimaiaceae.
+Yimaia is an extinct genus of Ginkgoalean tree, and the only member of the family Yimaiaceae.
 In botanical form classification, its a form taxon for ginkgoalean ovulate organs.
 Yimaia species are distinguished from other Ginkgoales by the presence of "Ovulate organs consisting of a peduncle and up to eight or nine terminal, sessile, contiguous and orthotropous (straight, upright and with a micropyle at apex) ovules."
 The ovules are associated with leaves of either Baiera or Ginkgoites leaf morphospecies.
 Fossils have been found in Middle Jurassic deposits in China.